ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities.md

 Since Extensions are calling code within the ExpressionEngine code there is a chance that an extension will interfere with how your site is working.
 If you are unsure of which extension might be causing a problem you can either turn them off one by one until the problem disappears.

 ## Debug Tools

+TIP: **Tip:** If you are experiencing issues with your installation be sure to [enable debugging](control-panel/settings/debug-output.md#enable-debugging) to have all necessary information displayed.

 The Debug Tools section can easily help you find issues or potential issues within your install.
 This is especially helpful after upgrading ExpressionEngine versions.

 ### Debug Tools Overview